browndeer/lolcode-spec/v1.450/lolcode-spec.md

                  see, i have more comments here
                  and here
             TLDR
-I HAS A FISH ITZ A NUMBAR AN ITZ BOB
+I HAS A FISH ITZ A NUMBAR AN ITZ VAR
 ```

 ```
-I HAS A VAR ITZ ITZ A NUMBR AN 12 OBTW this is a long comment block
+I HAS A VAR ITZ A NUMBR AN ITZ 12 OBTW this is a long comment block
       see, i have more comments here
       and here
-TLDR, I HAS A FISH ITZ A NUMBR AN ITZ BOB
+TLDR, I HAS A FISH ITZ A NUMBR AN ITZ VAR
 ```

 ### File Creation